Consensys/aragon-daotemplates-audit-report-2019-08/README.md

 * `Company`, `Membership` and `Reputation` unnecessarily duplicate code leading to minor discrepancies between the code-bases.

-* Some templates do not deploy a fully configured DAO (`Bare`; The `Finance` application in other templates).
+* Some templates do not deploy a fully configured DAO (`Bare`; the `Finance` application in other templates).

 * Trust assumptions for the `Bare` template highly depend on how the DAO configuration is finalized.

 * The `Bare` template optionally allows to deploy **one** application when creating a new instance.
-This functionality appears to be very limited and its usefulness is debatable unless it is only used for demonstration purposes, especially as the application will likely remain not fully configured for the DAO.
+This functionality appears to be very limited and its usefulness is debatable unless it is only used for demonstration purposes, especially as the application will likely remain not fully configured.

-* The DAO-Templates similar to Aragon OS uses Solidity version `0.4.24` which is **not** in the latest major version branch of Solidity.
+* The DAO Templates, similar to aragonOS, uses Solidity version `0.4.24` which is **not** in the latest major version branch of Solidity.

 * Payroll has no permissions to create payments on Finance. `payday()` will therefore not be functional.